firemark/battle-city-ai/README.md

 ./run_game_tmux.sh --cmd-p1 "python copied_client.py"
 ```

-scripts have a optional argument -a for player A and -b for player B

 command would be a runner, example `"python copied_client.py"` - **remember** about quotes and command (python, nodejs, ruby or something else) to run your script!!

 ```